logzly. Bench & Bistro

 Upcycled Finds

 At Bench & Bistro we love turning old doors, pallets, or even reclaimed barn beams into bench seats.
 It adds character and tells a story.
 Just make sure the wood is sanded smooth and sealed properly.
+If you’re interested in a step‑by‑step transformation, check out our guide on DIY upcycled bench makeovers.

 Step 3: Sketch a Simple Plan